TUVIMEN/tpb/README.md

 # tpb
-A shell script to search for torrents on thepiratebay.
+A shell script for searching torrents on thepiratebay.

 ## Requirements